THOMASELOVE/431-classes-2023/projB/submission_status.md

 # Third set of 10

 - Date = Date presentation was given, - Self-E = Self-Evaluation submitted via Google Form, Qmds / HTMLs - submitted via Canvas
-- Ready for TEL? - Ready for Dr. Love to grade (all items are in)
+- Ready for TEL? - Ready for Dr. Love to grade (all items are in) or *see comment in italics (also sent via Canvas and email)*

 Group | Investigator(s) | Date | Self-E | Qmds | HTMLs | Ready for TEL?
 ---: | :-----------------: | :-----: | :---: | :---: | :---: | :-----: